Meet Our Ambassadors

 In the spring of 2018, Myrtle was found injured in the middle of a road and brought to the Center for medical care.
 With a fractured upper shell and internal injuries, Myrtle initially retreated into her shell and needed to be fed with a syringe.
 With time and treatment, she literally came out of her shell with personality.
 Because Myrtle was dropped off without information identifying where she was found, she is not releasable but has been great addition to our education ambassador team.

 When Myrtle is not educating kids and adults alike, she loves digging for worms and sunbathing on her log in her enclosure.
 Sponsor Myrtle...

 Great Horned Owl

-In the fall of 2018 we welcome a new Great Horned Owl to our team!
+In the fall of 2018, we welcomed a new Great Horned Owl to our team!
 This handsome boy hatched in 2013 and was raised by a falconer.
 Now retired from falconry, he is finding a new home at Tamarack.
 He vocalizes often, giving clear communication about how he is feeling, and will fly to the glove for food treats.